grrywlsn/plexify/README.md

 - Fetch tracks from music-social.com playlists
 - Supply a **username** (all public playlists), **playlist id(s)**, or both (merged and deduplicated)
 - Use track metadata from the source API (title, artist, album, duration; MusicBrainz ISRC/MBID when present)
-- Match source tracks to your Plex music library [using the same rules outlined here](#matching-order-and-rules)
+- Match source tracks to your Plex music library [using the rules outlined here](#matching-order-and-rules)
 - Create or update Plex playlists; playlist summary includes a line like `synced from music-social.com: <url>`
 - **Stateless** — no on-disk sync state; safe for ephemeral containers and cron without volumes
 - **Playlist change preview** — before rewriting a Plex playlist, prints a git-style diff (adds / removals / substitutions) comparing current Plex items to the desired list under **SUMMARY**; then sync runs as before